r-leach/hello-world/README.md

 # hello-world
 My first repository

-I am brand new at this a very confused.
+I am brand new at this and very confused.